 Using a resistance to lower audio from Eirik Solheim on Vimeo.

 The video simply shows the result.
-I short cut the resistance with a pair of pliers to show the original audio and remove it to show the very subtle and low audio after the resistance was added.
+I short cut the resistor with a pair of pliers to show the original audio and remove it to show the very subtle and low audio after the resistor was added.

 You can use the same method on most annoying toys and devices.